Apache-HB/diskord/CONTRIBUTING.md

 # Ground Rules
 ### Be excellent.

-As funny the pre-rebirth Torvalds quotes are, I'd rather we keep things civil here.
+As funny as the pre-rebirth Torvalds quotes are, I'd rather we keep things civil here.
 Be patient, be welcoming, and don't be the one bad experience a contributor to open source may have.
 I won't give this its own document, nor will I adopt the Contributor Covenant (god forbid), but I feel it's important that I express this.

 ### Maintain compatibility.